Lightstreamer/Lightstreamer-JMS-example-StockList-client-node/README.md

 # Lightstreamer JMS Extender - Basic Stock-List Demo - Node.js Client

 This project contains a sample Node.js console application that shows how the [_Lightstreamer JMS Extender JavaScript Client Library_](https://www.npmjs.com/package/lightstreamer-jms-node-client) can be used to connect to Lightstreamer JMS Extender.
+This projects is the JMS Extender version of the [Lightstreamer - Basic Stock-List Demo - Node.js Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-node).

 ![Screenshot](screen-node-large.png)